...By the name of Singui [Suzhou]~ The “Travels Of Marco Polo”

 It was redesigned several times by successive owners up until 1952, and deemed World Heritage in 1997.

 Don’t expect flowers and topiary.
 This is nature in all its glory recreated in miniature.
 The main features in the garden are the water bodies reflecting silhouettes of the buildings, pavilions and rockeries around them.

 Beautiful bridges and zigzag paths (to confound any evil spirits that might be following you! ) lead to viewing pavilions with names like “Looking Faraway Pavilion” and ” Pavilion of Fragrant Snow & Azure Cloud”

 Later in the evening we set out for a boat ride on the canals.
-The canals of Suzhuo are connected to the Grand Canal that once linked Bejing to Hangzhou.
-This is the longest man made waterway in the world, and was the main artery for trade up until the 1920s!
+The canals of Suzhou are connected to the Grand Canal that once linked Beijing to Hangzhou.
+This is the longest man made waterway in the world, and was the main artery for trade up until the 1920s.

 Marco Polo mentions the Grand Canal in his writings:

 “On one occasion, when [I] was at the city of Sin-gui [Suzhou], [I] saw there not fewer than fifteen thousand vessels [on the rivers]”

 It is still the main route for supply of goods from nearby villages although the canal cruise from Hangzhou has been suspended.